Sureshpatil4348/FXLabsPrimeCRM-Frontend/readme.md

 # Partner Admin Dashboard

-A modern web application built with Next.js for managing influencer partnerships, referrals, and administrative tasks.
+A modern web application built with Next.js for managing partner partnerships, referrals, and administrative tasks.
 This dashboard provides separate interfaces for administrators and partners, featuring user management, referral tracking, performance analytics, and more.

 ## Overview

-This project is a comprehensive influencer management platform that allows:
+This project is a comprehensive partner management platform that allows:
 - **Administrators** to oversee all partners, users, and referrals across the system
-- **Partners** (influencers) to manage their own referrals, view performance reports, and access personalized dashboards
+- **Partners** (partners) to manage their own referrals, view performance reports, and access personalized dashboards
 - Secure authentication with role-based access control
 - Responsive design optimized for both desktop and mobile devices